 Northern Gannets are well suited for their aquatic life and especially diving for fish.
 Their eyes face forward (instead of to the side like most birds,) they have no external nostrils, and their chest has a connective tissue full of small air sacs, not unlike bubble wrap, that cushions them against the impact of the dive.
-If you want to see them dive, see this video.

 I added the Black Guillemot to my life list on this trip.